3n0ugh/kalenderium/README.md

 ```shell
 cd kalenderium
 ```
-- Create a PostgreSQL database with a named calendar.
-- Create a PostgreSQL superuser named kalenderium.
 - Create a MySQL database with a named account.
 - Create a MySQL superuser with named kalenderium.
 (If you change any name, you need to change configs into api.dev.yaml file.)